 Education and Experience:

-- Bachelor's degree required, preferably in a science related field.
-Neuroscience background, and/or graduate education is a plus.
+- Bachelor's degree from a four- year college or university required, a policy-based graduate degree is a plus.

 If this is you and you are eager to make meaningful contributions to a highly relevant and important mission, please submit a cover letter with your salary requirements and a copy of your resume for consideration.
 Applications without cover letters will not be considered.

 Our generous benefits package includes: medical, dental, disability and life insurance; flexible spending accounts, two retirement plans with employer matching and nonmatching contributions; 12 days of paid vacation, 12 days of paid sick leave, with additional personal leave and 10 paid holidays; gym membership reimbursement; and tuition reimbursement.